listen to this article:

 In essence, the exchanges are the entity that truly holds the client assets; what the clients hold are means of access to their accounts — a password, two-factor authentication, biometric authentication, or other identifiers which verify them as account holders.
 Exchanges, meanwhile, hold the keys to two types of wallets; “hot wallets” (typically up to 5% of funds) used to fulfill customer deposit and withdrawal orders — and offline “cold wallets” which hold the remainder of the funds deposited to the exchange.

-As such, “Proof of Keys” functions as both quality control for the exchanges, and a mass litmus test of the cryptocurrency investor landscape.
+As such, “Proof of Keys” functions as both quality control for the crypto exchanges, and a mass litmus test of the cryptocurrency investor landscape.
 Whether exchanges are ready to allow mass withdrawals (i.e. whether they freeze accounts ahead of, or in response to, PoK) tests their willingness to cede control to the customer — at least, PoK supporters claim.
 But the level of participation in PoK itself tests whether the cryptocurrency investor population is willing to break free of the mindset of the traditional financial system, which keeps assets by and large in exchanges, and to a new era — one with assets more readily available to the consumer.

 Building Confidence with Security